Willyb15/yahoo-api/README.md

-# Used Yahoo Finance API and FooTables to create stock ticker application
+#Stock Ticker App using Yahoo Finance API and FooTables
-###My first experience using API's and AJAX
+###First experience using an API and AJAX
-###AJAX rocks.BTW.
 ###Go on and get.JSON!
 ###GET it?
+###AJAX rocks.btw.Just sayin.